obogz/ReaperScripts/README.md

 TODO:
 - Fix overlaping notes (here I need to think about what solution would be best, maybe compare with Ableton)
+- Fix first held notes note entered in a new media item (happens randomly)
 - see if there is another way to detect retriggerd notes besides comparing velocity
 - cleanup, optimise